getsentry/raven-aiohttp/README.rst

 All messages to the sentry server will be produced by queue system

-When transport is created it spawns limited amount of `asyncio.Task` which sends messages one by one from internal `asyncio.Queue`.
+When transport is created it spawns limited amount of `asyncio.Task` which sends messages one by one from internal `asyncio.Queue`

 .. code-block:: python